-- 1. Ensure that all out-of-state bidders comply with preferential bid law. - "K.S.A.
+1. Ensure that all out-of-state bidders comply with preferential bid law.

+"K.S.A.
 75-3740a.
 State and Local Government Contracts; Bidders Domiciled in Other States.
-To the extent permitted by federal law and regulations, whenever the State of Kansas or any agency, department, bureau or division thereof or any municipality of the state including, but not limited to, county, school district, improvement district or other public body lets bids for contracts for the erection, construction, alteration or repair of any public building or structure or any addition thereto or for any public work or improvement or for any purchases of any goods, merchandise, materials, supplies, or equipment of any kind, the contractor domiciled outside the State of Kansas, to be successful, shall submit a bid the same percent less than the lowest bid submitted by a responsible Kansas contractor as would be required of such Kansas domiciled contractor to succeed over the bidding contractor domiciled outside Kansas on a like contract let in such contractor's domiciliary state." - 2.
-Purchase orders should not be split to get under the \$20,000 limit for the purpose of circumventing the bidding law. - 3.
-Does your major construction project require a vote of the patrons?
-Carefully review the School Bond Guide prior to starting the project.
+To the extent permitted by federal law and regulations, whenever the State of Kansas or any agency, department, bureau or division thereof or any municipality of the state including, but not limited to, county, school district, improvement district or other public body lets bids for contracts for the erection, construction, alteration or repair of any public building or structure or any addition thereto or for any public work or improvement or for any purchases of any goods, merchandise, materials, supplies, or equipment of any kind, the contractor domiciled outside the State of Kansas, to be successful, shall submit a bid the same percent less than the lowest bid submitted by a responsible Kansas contractor as would be required of such Kansas domiciled contractor to succeed over the bidding contractor domiciled outside Kansas on a like contract let in such contractor's domiciliary state."

+- 2. Purchase orders should not be split to get under the \$20,000 limit for the purpose of circumventing the bidding law. - 3.
+The School Bond Guide should be carefully reviewed prior to any major construction projects which require a vote of the patrons.
 This guide, provided by KSDE, examines statutes and laws applicable to the construction of school buildings.
 Samples of forms are also included.
-Link to School Bond Guide available on the KSDE School Finance website.